-You may find you do not have enough money to pay all your bills, and deciding which ones to pay is not always easy.
-Generally, if you do not have enough money to pay all your bills, ask yourself, "What happens if I do not pay?"

-If the answer is that you could lose your home, a service or item you need, or be sent to prison this is likely to be a priority debt.
+Generally, if you do not have enough money to pay all your bills, ask yourself, "What happens if I do not pay?".
+If the answer is that you could lose your home, a service or item you need, or go to prison this is likely to be a priority debt.
 Priority debts must be paid before non-priority debts.

-In contrast, if you miss a payment on your credit card or un-secured loan, your ability to obtain credit in future may be affected, but this can improve over time.
+If you miss a payment on your credit card or un-secured loan, your ability to obtain credit in future may be affected, but this can improve over time.
 The loss of your home, freedom or an essential service would have a much more significant impact.

-Priority debts Consequence of non- payment Rent/mortgage/secure d loan arrears Eviction from your home Council Tax arrears Bailiffs/imprisonment (England) Magistrates' court fines Bailiffs/imprisonment Income tax, NI and VAT arrears Bailiffs/bankruptcy/imprisonme nt Fuel debt Supply cut-off TV licence £1,000 fine (Magistrates' court) Hire purchase for an essential item Repossession of goods
+Priority debts Potential Consequences of non- payment Rent/mortgage/secured loan arrears Eviction from your home Council Tax arrears Attachment of Earnings/deductions from benefits/Charging Order/bankruptcy/bailiffs/imprisonment (England) Magistrates' court fines Bailiffs/deductions from benefits/imprisonment Income tax, NI and VAT arrears Bailiffs/bankruptcy/imprisonment Fuel debt Supply cut-off/deductions from prepayment meters TV licence £1,000 fine (Magistrates' court) Hire purchase for an essential item Repossession of goods Non-priority debts Credit card/unsecured loan County Court Judgment/Bailiffs/court orders Water debt County Court Judgment/Bailiffs/court orders Catalogue debt County Court Judgment/Bailiffs/court orders Phone bill County Court Judgment/Bailiffs/court orders

-Non-priority debts

-Credit card/unsecured loan Bailiffs/court order

-Water debt Bailiffs/court order

-Catalogue debt Bailiffs/court order

-Phone bill Bailiffs/court order

-The consequences above are worst-case scenarios - seeking debt advice early gives you a good chance of avoiding them.
-Bailiffs are now called 'enforcement agents'.
+These consequences are worst-case scenarios - early debt advice means you have a good chance of avoiding them.
+Bailiffs are called 'enforcement agents'.